 Uber Health helps patients and caregivers get to the care they need by partnering closely with healthcare organizations to build something together to meet their unique transportation needs.
 Today, Uber Health is a HIPAA compliant technology solution that’s helped tens of thousands of patients and caregivers get to and from care.
 Providers can also use Uber Health to help get crucial staff to work.

-Lyft was founded in 2012 and provides millions of rides daily as one of the largest and fastest-growing transportation networks in the United States and Canada.
+Lyft was founded in 2012 and provided millions of rides daily as one of the largest and fastest-growing transportation networks in the United States and Canada.
 As the world shifts away from car ownership to transportation-as-a-service, Lyft is at the forefront of this massive societal change.
-Our transportation network brings together rideshare, bikes, scooters, car rentals and transit all in one app.
-We are singularly driven by our mission: to improve people’s lives with the world’s best transportation.
+Our transportation network brings together rideshare, bikes, scooters, car rentals, and transit all in one app.
+Our mission singularly drives us: to improve people’s lives with the world’s best transportation.

 About Unite Us